If you are struggling to afford everyday essentials, you may be able to get help from the Crisis and Resilience Fund.

 - into your bank account

-- by a payment letter that you can cash at the Post Office
+- by letter that you can cash at the Post Office

-If you are applying for household items or removals, we can arrange this for you instead of giving you money if you would prefer.
+If you are applying for household items or removals, we can buy or book them for you instead of giving you money to do it yourself.

-Even if you do not get a payment, you can still get help with debt, benefits and employment.
-Either the council or partner will contact you.
-Or you can contact us by phone, email or in person.
+If you do not get a payment, you can still get help with debt, benefits and employment.
+We or a partner will contact you, or you can contact us by phone, email or in person.

 Applying more than once